torrycrass/HELKalator/README.md

 - Guidance documentation created on how to import flat files into HELK/ELK instances via logstash, elasticsearch, and filebeat.

 ### Links to Additional Tools

-I have used the json-py-es tool below with mixed results.
+*  [json-py-es](https://github.com/xros/jsonpyes) / Software to import JSON to elasticsearch : I have used the json-py-es tool below with mixed results.
-[json-py-es](https://github.com/xros/jsonpyes) : Software to import JSON to elasticsearch